 Adopt a Street Cat or Dog

-If you’re a local or expat considering adopting a rescue dog or cat, please don’t act as spontaneously as our travel writer friends did and think through the decision first.
-You need to make sure that breed of animal is suited to your personality, family or home environment, that you can afford to keep the animal, and if you’re an expat, you really need to give the decision some serious thought.
+If you’re a local or expat considering adopting a rescue dog or cat, please don’t act as spontaneously as our travel writer friends did, and think through the decision first.
+You need to make sure that breed of animal is suited to your personality, family or home environment, that you can afford to keep the animal.
+If you’re an expat, you really need to give the decision some serious thought.

 What’s best for these animals, especially dogs that have been mistreated and need to develop trust in human beings again, are forever homes.
 As an expat, you might think you’re doing good, but you’re not if you’re going to abandon your pet when you move to another country after a few years and want to leave the pet behind.